Books of condolence opening across Ireland for Creeslough victims

 A number of books of condolence will also be opened to the public across Northern Ireland, including at Belfast City Hall, Stormont and the Guildhall in Londonderry.

+“Someone as young as young Shauna (Flanagan Garwe), five years of age, it is just beyond belief and heart-breaking and just devastating for all those families in that wider circle.

+“So our thoughts are very much with the community in the days ahead, because they certainly have a long journey ahead of them in terms of coming to terms with what’s happened as they lay their loved ones to rest.”

-Opening the book in Belfast, Lord Mayor Tina Black said: “I want to say we are devastated here in Belfast for the people of Creeslough.
+Opening the book in Belfast City Hall, Lord Mayor Tina Black said: “I want to say we are devastated here in Belfast for the people of Creeslough.

 “We obviously have deep historical connections to Donegal.
 It was always viewed as a place of sanctuary.